piotrmurach/tty-pager/README.md

 #### 2.1.4 :prompt

-To change the `BasicPager` page break prompt display use the `:prompt` option:
+To change the `BasicPager` page break prompt display, use the `:prompt` option:

 ```ruby
 prompt = -> (page) { "Page -#{page_num}- Press enter to continue" }